Skip to content

 THE MIGRATION FLOW

 1. Harvest the logic (equations, drivers, rates) 2.
 Re-time what moved (short pass with process owners) 3.
-Reload at transaction level (CSV / SAF-T) 4.
+Reload at transaction level (CSV / ERP) 4.
 Hand over (finance team owns the model) Weeks, not quarters

 The knowledge migrates; the infrastructure retires.